Women in Learning

 Women in Learning (WIL) is a 501(c)(3) tax exempt nonprofit organization that provides a forum in which students and post-doctoral fellows in the broader fields of Learning Theory, Behavior, Memory, and Neuroscience can seek advice, support, and guidance from trailblazing scientists who have already carved their paths.

-Registration is required this year.
-Please do so here.
 Feel free to email womeninlearning@gmail.com with questions.

 Details:

-Time: 12 PM ET
+Time: 12 pm Eastern

 Questions?
 Concerns?
 Please email us: womeninlearning@gmail.com